theo-armour/agenda/2-peeps/2024-02-03-mike-marean.md

 Display paradigms of interest

 * Textual: any particular trail described with words only.
-Able to be podcasted
+All bble to be podcasted
 * 2D game board with 3D pieces
   * Think of a chess board with 3D pieces, but it's dungeons and dragons
-  * Move pieces to alternate locations and let AI determine possible outcomes
+  * Move pieces to alternate locations and let AI determine possible alternative outcomes
 * Full 3D gaming environment ~ with court buildings and offices and papers flying back and forth and avatars holding meetings
   * Cartoon style
-  * Courtroom drawing
+  * Courtroom drawing style
   * Photorealistic
   * See https://unity.com/